You are going to sign out in

 This class is designed to teach and hone a variety of important skills needed for life including:

-• Humor - Understanding the appropriateness and application of humor can put the audience at ease and create connection, or it can alienate the audience if used improperly.
+?
+Humor - Understanding the appropriateness and application of humor can put the audience at ease and create connection, or it can alienate the audience if used improperly.
 Students will practice utilizing humor in a way that is honorable and fun.

-• Critical thinking skills - Class discussion, critical thinking, clarity of thought and concision in the use of language are key to excellent writing and communication.
+?
+Critical thinking skills - Class discussion, critical thinking, clarity of thought and concision in the use of language are key to excellent writing and communication.

 The Lecture introduces the assignment and prepares students for each speech project.
 Class discussion is encouraged and students will practice delivery skills in class prior to the graded presentation.
-Workshopping is a key aspect to this class – students will sometimes work on speeches in class, but will also give each other feedback and ideas for improvement.

 PLEASE NOTE:

-*The Supply Fee is non-refundable after August 1st.
+*The Supply Fee is non-refundable after July 1st.

 Read more